aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 In order to take the first steps in Rome, you only need to [install it](https://romefrontend.dev/#installation) via `yarn` or `npm`, and then run `rome init` to create the default `.config/rome.rjson`.

-Finally you can use every command of the CLI using `rome [command]`, as `rome check` for linting a set of files, `rome format` to format a single file, `rome start` to start a daemon, etc. You can see all the available commands by running `rome --help`.
+Finally you can use every command of the CLI using `rome [command]`, as `rome check` for linting and formatting a set of files, `rome format` to format a single file, `rome start` to start a daemon, etc. You can see all the available commands by running `rome --help`.

 ## Do all roads lead to Rome?
 My thoughs about it